 If it’s something that can be re-used after my kids have used it we can leave it behind or pass it on to other people.
 We’re very good at not becoming too attached to items.

-Useful items we’ve bought for the kids at Christmas include all sorts of electronics, from laptops to phones to music players, nice smelling toiletries ( we love LUSH), fun clothes ( nothing boring), books, games and travel gear.
+Useful items we’ve bought for the kids at Christmas include all sorts of electronics, from laptops to phones to music players, nice smelling toiletries (we love LUSH), fun clothes (nothing boring), Kindle books, games, and travel gear.

 Virtual gifts too, gifts that aren’t physical like a subscription or a new computer game.
 These go down very well with my boys.